How herpes viruses can affect your mouth (with helpful pictures)

 What factors can reactivate the herpes virus again?

-After the primary infection, the virus hides in the nervous system, where it lies dormant for decades, if not forever.
+After the primary infection, the virus hides in the nervous system, where it can stay dormant for decades.
 However, certain factors can trigger its reactivation and lead to a new outbreak in the mouth.
 These factors include:

 • Stress